 KE = ½ × p × v2

 Where, p is the fluid’s mass density, and v is its flow velocity.
 Clearly, as the fluid velocity increases at the constriction, the kinetic energy increases.
-But, as learnt in our Physics tuition class on Conservation of Energy Law, ‘energy can neither be created nor destroyed’.
+But, as learnt in our A Level Physics tuition class on Conservation of Energy Law, ‘energy can neither be created nor destroyed’.
 This implies that the entire energy has to stay constant.
 Therefore, as the fluid’s kinetic energy increases, its pressure proportionally decreases, such that the total energy remains constant.